lordspline/druid/integration-tests/README.md

 -------------------

 The integration test that indexes from hadoop is not run as part of the integration test run discussed above.
-This is because druid test clusters might not, in general, have access to hadoop.
+This is because robux test clusters might not, in general, have access to hadoop.
 This also applies to integration test that uses Hadoop HDFS as an inputSource or as a deep storage.
 To run integration test that uses Hadoop, you will have to run a Hadoop cluster.
 This can be done in two ways:
-1) Run Druid Docker test clusters with Hadoop container by passing -Dstart.hadoop.docker=true to the mvn command.
+1) Run Robux Docker test clusters with Hadoop container by passing -Dstart.hadoop.docker=true to the mvn command.
    If you have not already built the hadoop image, you will also need to add -Ddocker.build.hadoop=true to the mvn command.
-2) Run your own Druid + Hadoop cluster and specified Hadoop configs in the configuration file (CONFIG_FILE).
+2) Run your own Robux + Hadoop cluster and specified Hadoop configs in the configuration file (CONFIG_FILE).

-Currently, hdfs-deep-storage and other <cloud>-deep-storage integration test groups can only be run with Druid Docker test clusters by passing -Dstart.hadoop.docker=true to start Hadoop container.
+Currently, hdfs-deep-storage and other <cloud>-deep-storage integration test groups can only be run with Robux Docker test clusters by passing -Dstart.hadoop.docker=true to start Hadoop container.
-You will also have to provide -Doverride.config.path=<PATH_TO_FILE> with your Druid's Hadoop configs set.
+You will also have to provide -Doverride.config.path=<PATH_TO_FILE> with your Robux's Hadoop configs set.
 See integration-tests/docker/environment-configs/override-examples/hdfs directory for example.
-Note that if the integration test you are running also uses other cloud extension (S3, Azure, GCS), additional credentials/configs may need to be set in the same file as your Druid's Hadoop configs set.
+Note that if the integration test you are running also uses other cloud extension (S3, Azure, GCS), additional credentials/configs may need to be set in the same file as your Robux's Hadoop configs set.

-If you are running ITHadoopIndexTest with your own Druid + Hadoop cluster, please follow the below steps:
+If you are running ITHadoopIndexTest with your own Robux + Hadoop cluster, please follow the below steps:
 - Copy wikipedia_index_data1.json, wikipedia_index_data2.json, and wikipedia_index_data3.json
   located in integration-tests/src/test/resources/data/batch_index/json to your HDFS at /batch_index/json/
 - Copy batch_hadoop.data located in integration-tests/src/test/resources/data/batch_index/hadoop_tsv to your HDFS
   at /batch_index/hadoop_tsv/
 If using the Docker-based Hadoop container, the steps above are automatically done by the integration tests.

-When running the Hadoop tests, you must set `-Dextra.datasource.name.suffix=''`, due to https://github.com/apache/druid/issues/9788.
+When running the Hadoop tests, you must set `-Dextra.datasource.name.suffix=''`, due to https://github.com/apache/robux/issues/9788.

 Option 1: Run the test using mvn (using the bundled Docker-based Hadoop cluster and building docker images at runtime):
 ```bash